 It was a weekend that featured wins spanning across the globe and across the worldwide professional tours for Titleist golf ball loyalists.
-It was also a weekend of first’s as Pro V1x loyalist Michael Thompson secured his first PGA Tour career victory at the Honda Classic while Titleist Brand Ambassador Patrick Cantlay carded his first career Web.com victory at the Colombia Championship.
-Rounding out the highlights, Stacy Lewis charged to victory at the HSBC Women’s Championship and Titleist Brand Ambassador Mike Hendry successfully defended his title at the Victorian Open with his playoff win.
+It was also a weekend of firsts as Pro V1x loyalist Michael Thompson secured his first PGA Tour victory at the Honda Classic while Titleist Brand Ambassador Patrick Cantlay carded his first career Web.com victory at the Colombia Championship.
+Rounding out the highlights, Stacy Lewis charged to victory at the HSBC Women’s Championship and Titleist Brand Ambassador Mike Hendry successfully defended his New Zealand PGA Championship title with his playoff win over Titleist brand ambassador Scott Strange.

 With the weekend success, Titleist Pro V1 and Pro V1x golf ball loyalists have now combined for 21 wins on the worldwide professional tours, more than five times the nearest competitor with four and more than all competitors combined.